Have you ever asked the question “Why are driving tests at such odd times?”.

 It was awful for us driving instructors: we were having to book driving tests with pupils before we’d even met them!
 As soon as someone applied for lessons we had to tell them to book a test now because the wait was so long.

 I’m pleased to say that the DVSA since regained the Charter Mark.
+One of the ways they did that was to introduce a 4-month cap on driving test waiting times.

 Driving tests during the recession of 2008